How to Make Gardening With Kids Fun and Easy

 Cucumber: Look closely at the yellow flower to see a cucumber emerge.
 Observe how the cucumber plant grows along the deck (or ground) as opposed to the tomato plant which grows upward and needs to be supported.

 Green bean: Watch the beans nearly topple the plants over as they droop from slender stems.
+You might want to support the plants with dowels or sticks.
 Examine the tiny buds where new beans will grow.

 Lettuce: Feel and smell the smooth lettuce leaves.
 Snip some lettuce leaves out of the planter and take them inside to wash and lay flat to dry.
 Then taste!

 Tomato: Peer inside the tomato foliage to see cherry tomatoes ripen on the vine.
+Can you see them turn from green to red?
 When some of the tomatoes are just turning orange, take them inside and wrap them in a soft cloth or brown paper to ripen.

-Look for seeds in foods, recognize colors of foods, and learn the names of the foods.
+• Look for seeds in foods, observe the different colors of foods, and learn the names of the foods.

 Lettuce is easy to grow when gardening with kids